UtrechtUniversity/ricgraph/README.md

 * You might want to [compare Ricgraph to other systems](docs/ricgraph_comparison.md).
 * [Install and configure Ricgraph](docs/ricgraph_install_configure.md).
-* Start harvesting data, see [Ricgraph harvest scripts](docs/ricgraph_harvest_scripts.md), e.g. by doing a harvest for Utrecht University datasets and software.
+* Start harvesting data, see [Ricgraph harvest scripts](docs/ricgraph_harvest_scripts.md), e.g. by doing a harvest for Utrecht University data sets and software.
   You will observe that the information from two sources is neatly combined into one graph.
 * Start writing scripts, see [Ricgraph script writing](docs/ricgraph_script_writing.md).